xinzhan/core-services.en/help/id-service/implementation/implementation-other/implementation-other-setup-server-side.md

+---

+title: Server-side implementation of ID Service
+description: Implementing A4T with mixed server- and client-side implementations of Target, Analytics, and the ID service.
+seo-title: Server-side implementation of ID Service
+seo-description: Implementing A4T with mixed server- and client-side implementations of Target, Analytics, and the Adobe Experience Cloud ID service.
+short-title:
+doc-type: article
+audience:
+index: yes
+translate: yes
+version:
+private-feature-pack:
+beta:
+redirect:

+---

 # Server-Side Implementation of the Experience Cloud ID Service

 These instructions are for Analytics for Target (A4T) customers with mixed server- and client-side implementations of Target, Analytics, and the ID service.
 Customers who need to run the ID service in a NodeJS or Rhino environment should also review this information.